confluentinc/examples/multiregion/README.md

 * All topics have leaders again, in particular `single-region` which lost its leader when the west region failed
 * The leaders are restored to the east region.
 If they are not, then wait a full 5 minutes (duration of ``leader.imbalance.check.interval.seconds``)

 Note: On failback from a failover to observers, any data that was not replicated to observers will be lost because logs are truncated before catching up and joining the ISR.
-The engineering team plans to add a feature in the future that would make it easier for operators to get closer to at least once semantics when using observers and failing over.

 ## Run end-to-end demo